Vrbg200/flask-project-management-platform/README.md

-# flask-project-management-platform
-Scalable software project designed to demonstrate real-world architecture and best development practices.
-This project showcases the implementation of modular, maintainable, and production-ready software components, similar to those used in modern enterprise-level systems.
+This repository contains a collection of scalable and professional software projects developed by Victor Rodrigo Boche Gómez, focused on backend architecture, API design, and real-world system functionality.

+Each project showcases different aspects of modern software development — from RESTful APIs and data-driven applications, to full-stack systems integrating Flask, Java, and SQL.

+All code follows clean architecture principles, emphasizing maintainability, performance, and modularity, similar to those applied in enterprise-level environments.